Nigeria travel advice

 Sharia

-Islamic practices and beliefs are closely adhered to in Nigeria’s customs, laws and regulations.
-Sharia has been adopted in 12 northern states:
+Nigeria’s customs, laws and regulations closely adhere to Islamic practices and beliefs.
+Sharia has been adopted in the following 12 northern states:

-The Sharia penal code may be applicable to non-Muslims in some parts of the country.
+Sharia may be applicable to non-Muslims in some parts of the country.
 Transgressions could be punished by detention or other penalties.

 Drugs